element-hq/element-web/docs/jitsi.md

 domain will appear later in the URL as a configuration parameter.

-**Hint**: If you want everyone on your homeserver to use the same Jitsi server by default, and you are using riot-web 1.6 or newer, set the following on your homeserver's `/.well-known/matrix/client` config:
+**Hint**: If you want everyone on your homeserver to use the same Jitsi server by default, and you are using element-web 1.6 or newer, set the following on your homeserver's `/.well-known/matrix/client` config:
 ```json
 {